-Fine dining can be enjoyed throughout St Albans, from al fresco eateries along French Row, to well-loved spots such as Jamie’s Italian and Brasserie Blanc.
+Fine dining can be enjoyed throughout St Albans, from al fresco eateries along French Row, to well-loved spots such as Benito’s Hat and The Ivy.
 For something more special, the award-winning Thompson is a popular choice, while St Michael’s Manor and The Restaurant at Sopwell House offer excellent cuisine in picturesque surrounds.

 Speciality boutiques and independent retailers sit side by side with international stores and renowned designer brands to bring residents a unique local retail offering.

 Traditional street markets complete the offer – weekly markets with over 160 stalls bring the marketplace to life on Wednesdays and Saturdays, while the local farmers’ market offers high-quality fresh produce on the second Sunday of each month.